 Today I want to switch things up and make a magic bars recipe that reminds me of fall.
-Fall is my favorite time of year and pumpkin flavors is at the top of my list!
+Fall is my favorite time of year, and pumpkin flavors are at the top of my list!
 If you aren't into pumpkin, I have many different gluten free 7 layer bars recipes you can try:

 Why this recipe is special:

 These bars are a creative twist on a classic dessert.
 I include lots of ways to vary these gluten free pumpkin magic bars.
 You will love how easy these bars are to make...they are like a burst of fall flavors in every bite!
 You can enjoy this dessert in about 35 minutes.

 You may also love these Gluten Free Pumpkin Pie Bars!